FX (TV channel): 2008–2018: Subsequent Times

-2019–present: Disney subsidiary
+2019–present: Disney Subsidiary

-On March 20, 2019, The Walt Disney Company acquired 21st Century Fox.
+On March 20, 2019, the Walt Disney Company acquired 21st Century Fox.
 Consequently, FX Networks was integrated into the newly renamed Walt Disney Television unit.
 In a September 2018 interview with Variety of the Disney-Fox deal, Landgraf said, "I think this is a necessary step.
 I have curiosity and a bit of anxiety about how it will work, but I'm really excited about it.

 On April 8, 2019, FX Networks had acquired off-network rights to Family Guy, starting with its sixteenth season and Bob's Burgers, starting with its ninth season.
 Family Guy began airing on FXX on April 16, 2019, while Bob's Burgers made its debut on September 24, 2019.
 FXX shares the rights to Family Guy with sister network Freeform.
 WarnerMedia's Adult Swim and TBS held the rights to older seasons of both shows; WarnerMedia's rights to Family Guy expired on September 18, 2021, at which point reruns are exclusive to FX Networks and Freeform, with the rights to Bob's Burgers similarly coming under FX Networks' full control in 2023.

 On May 14, 2019, Comcast relinquished its control in Hulu to Disney effective immediately.
 As a result, the streaming service became a division of Walt Disney Direct-to-Consumer & International with Comcast effectively becoming a silent partner.
 In November 2019, it was announced that FX would produce series for Hulu under the "FX on Hulu" brand.
 Four series previously in development for the linear FX channel would now premiere on Hulu, including Devs, Mrs. America and A Teacher.
 Furthermore, episodes aired on the linear FX cable network will be available on Hulu the next day.

 On June 11, 2019, Hulu and FX picked up show rights to Lionsgate films released in 2020 and 2021.

 In December 2021, Disney renamed the "FX on Hulu" hub to simply "FX" as part of an effort to streamline and extend the brand's use.
-In addition, Disney began to increase the prominence of FX branding as a label on its original programming, especially when carried on streaming platforms in international services such as Disney+ (Star) and Star+.
+In addition, Disney began to increase the prominence of FX as an imprint on its original programming, especially when carried on Disney's international streaming platforms such as Disney+ (Star) and Star+.

+In 2024, FX won its first Emmy Award for Best Drama for Shōgun, which received a record total of 18 Emmy wins.